 members to any visitor, whether known or unknown.
 For example, never tell anyone:

 - The family members' names or the household staff members names

 - How many people live in the home

 - Where the family members have gone (if not at home)

 - Or any other personal information

-- Do not tell the caller (except our family member):
+- Do not tell the caller (unless it's a family member):